-Ariel Samson: Freelance Rabbi is a hilarious and thought-provoking novel that draws us into the world of a late 20s Black orthodox rabbi living in Brooklyn.
-Ariel Samson accidentally becomes an internet TV personality, revitalizes a local shul, which is then burned down in an attempt on his life, publicly chastises a local politician for wearing blackface for Purim, and – in his spare time – tries to find his basherte.
+Ariel Samson: Freelance Rabbi is a hilarious and thought-provoking novel that draws us into the world of a Black Orthodox rabbi in his late twenties living in Brooklyn.
+Ariel Samson accidentally becomes an internet TV personality, revitalizes a local shul — which is then burned down in an attempt on his life — publicly chastises a local politician for wearing blackface for Purim, and — in his spare time — tries to find his bashert.

-Described as a semi-autobiographical story by the aptly-named author, MaNishtana, the wildly original narrative and authorial voice illuminates the world of American Jews of Color, a group that recently emerged as a popular subject, but otherwise had long been invisible.
-Imagine A Confederacy of Dunces set in modern Brooklyn written by a young Black orthodox rabbi, complete with New York hipsters, white Jews who cannot understand Black Jews, and a hostile rabbinic establishment, and you’ve almost got it.
+Described as a semi-autobiographical story by the aptly named author, MaNishtana, the wildly original narrative and authorial voice illuminates the world of American Jews of color, a group that has recently received attention, but otherwise was long invisible to others.
+Imagine A Confederacy of Dunces set in modern Brooklyn with New York hipsters and a hostile rabbinic establishment, and you’ve almost got it.
 But not quite.

 The author’s self-reflective voice makes this novel work.
-Sometimes simply funny and, more often than not, wise-cracking to the reader, MaNishtana paints intense pictures of what it is like to be a Black Jew, like for this Jewish woman of color who can never forget her race:
+Sometimes simply funny and, more often than not, wise-cracking to the reader, MaNishtana paints intense pictures of the lives of different Black Jews, such as one woman can never forget her race:

 So, Ariel, where are you from?